Pyrus277/Coding_Projects/README.md

 My intention was to provide insights to wine professionals across the board-- growers, producers, wine crafters, curators, and servers.

 All the data wrangling, EDA, and modeling was done with **Python**, making extensive use of the **Pandas** libray. **Matplotlib** and **Seaborn** were used for most of the visualizations. **Statsmodels** and **sklearn** were used for some statistical analysis, and **Prophet** was used for the **time series forecasting**.

+**FCC_data_analysis**
+A series of five projects for the Data Analysis with Python on freeCodeCamp.
+Projects were originally developed and unit tested on replit.
+See README in the directory for details on each.

 **Spotify_ETL**
 A data engineering follow-along project from Karolina Sowinska's Youtube channel.